The Road to the Closest Point is Paved by Good Neighbors: A graph via greedy permutation

 Given a finite metric space $\FMS = (\P, \dC)$, a \emphi{$\kappa$-greedy permutation}, for some $\kappa \geq 1$, is an ordering $p_1, \ldots, p_n$ of the points of $\P$, with associated radii $r_1 \geq r_2 \geq \cdots \geq r_{n+1}$, such that: \begin{compactenumA}

 \item The point $p_1$ is an arbitrary point of $\P$, and $r_1 = \max_{ p\in \P}\dY{p}{p_1}$.

-\item For all $i \in \IRX{n}= \{ 1,\ldots, n\}$, all the points of $\P$ are covered by the union of balls of radius $\kappa r_{i}$ centered at the points of $\P_{i} = \{ p_1, \ldots, p_i\}$ -- formally, $\P \subseteq \cup_{j=1}^i \ballY{p_j}{r_i}$.
+\item For all $i \in \IRX{n}= \{ 1,\ldots, n\}$, all the points of $\P$ are covered by the union of balls of radius $\kappa r_{i}$ centered at the points of $\P_{i} = \{ p_1, \ldots, p_i\}$ -- formally, $\P \subseteq \cup_{j=1}^i \ballY{p_j}{\kappa r_i}$.

-\item For all $i >1$, the distance of $p_i$ from $\P_{i-1}$ is $r_{i-1}$, and furthermore, $\cpX{\P_{i}} = r_i$ (i.e., the closest-pair distance in $\P_i$ is $r_i$). \end{compactenumA}
+\item For all $i >1$, the distance of $p_i$ from $\P_{i-1}$ is $r_{i-1}$, and furthermore, $\cpX{\P_{i}} = r_{i-1}$ (i.e., the closest-pair distance in $\P_i$ is $r_{i-1}$). \end{compactenumA}

-\begin{observation} \obslab{exact} The algorithm repeatedly picking the furthest point $p_i \in \P \setminus \P_{i-1}$ from $\P_{i-1}$ computes the (exact) greedy permutation (i.e., $\kappa=1$) in quadratic time, The exact greedy permutation is a packing for all prefixes: That is, for all $i$, the set $\P_i$ is an $r_i$-packing\footnote{Assuming, for the sake of simplicity of exposition, all pairwise distances in $\P$ are unique.} of $\P$, see \defref{packing}. \end{observation}
+\begin{observation} \obslab{exact} The algorithm that repeatedly picks the furthest point $p_i \in \P \setminus \P_{i-1}$ from $\P_{i-1}$, and adds it to the greedy permutation, computes it exactly (i.e., $\kappa=1$), in quadratic time.
+The exact greedy permutation is a packing for all prefixes: That is, for all $i$, the set $\P_i$ is an $r_i$-packing\footnote{Nit-packing a bit, it is an $r_{i-1}$-packing, see \defref{packing}, assuming that all pairwise distances in $\P$ are unique.} of $\P$, see \defref{packing}. \end{observation}

 For a set $\P$ of $n$ points in $\Re^d$ (or in a metric space of bounded doubling dimension), Har-Peled and Mendel \cite{hm-fcnld-06} showed how to compute the $\kappa$-greedy permutation in $O(n \log n)$ time, where $\kappa = 1+ 1/n^{O(1)}$.
 We assume that the exact greedy permutation is available for simplicity of exposition.